okendo/okendo-shopify-hydrogen-demo/README.md

     VITE_OKENDO_SUBSCRIBER_ID=<YOUR OKENDO SUBSCRIBER ID>

-# Only use the entries below if you wish to override production Okendo API/CDN values

-    VITE_OKENDO_API_DOMAIN=<YOUR OKENDO API DOMAIN - If not supplied defaults to api.okendo.io>

-    VITE_OKENDO_CDN=<YOUR OKENDO CDN DOMAIN - If not supplied defaults to cdn.okendo.io>

 # Hydrogen Demo Store

 Hydrogen is a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.